roeycn/rick-and-morty-site/README.app.md

 This is a good time to commit our progress with `git commit -m 'feat: create results page and SearchResult component'`

 There's a couple of things I'm going to be excluding from the clone for simplicity.
-Technically Google's results page still includes the search bar and even places it in the header on scroll.
+Technically Index's results page still includes the search bar and even places it in the header on scroll.

 You could easily create a modified version of that component and place it as a child element into this page and the header, but in terms of this tutorial we wouldn't really touch on any new Next.js-specific topics by doing that (and that's what this tutorial is focused on), so to keep things moving forward I'll leave that as an optional challenge for you if you choose.